Fritzl case: Discovery

 On 19 April 2008, Fritzl agreed to seek medical attention after Kerstin, Elisabeth's eldest daughter, fell unconscious.
 Elisabeth helped him carry Kerstin out of the chamber and saw the outside world for the first time in 24 years.
-He forced her to return to the chamber, where she remained for a final week.
+He forced Elisabeth to return to the chamber, where she remained for a final week.
 Kerstin was taken by ambulance to a local hospital, the Landesklinikum Amstetten, and was admitted in serious condition with life-threatening kidney failure.
 Fritzl later arrived at the hospital claiming to have found a note written by Kerstin's mother.
 He discussed Kerstin's condition and the note with a doctor, Albert Reiter.

-Medical staff found aspects of Fritzl's story puzzling and alerted the police on 21 April.
+Medical staff found aspects of Fritzl's story puzzling and alerted police on 21 April.
 The police broadcast an appeal on public media for the missing mother to come forward and provide information about Kerstin's medical history.
-The police reopened the case file on Elisabeth's disappearance.
+The investigation into Elisabeth's disappearance was also reopened.
 Fritzl repeated his story about Elisabeth being in a cult, and presented what he claimed was the "most recent letter" from her, dated January 2008, posted from the town of Kematen.
 The police contacted Manfred Wohlfahrt, a church officer and expert on cults, who raised doubts about the existence of the group Fritzl described.
 He noted that Elisabeth's letters seemed dictated and oddly written.

-Elisabeth pleaded with Fritzl to be taken to the hospital.
-On 26 April, he released her from the cellar along with her sons Stefan and Felix, bringing them upstairs.
-He and Elisabeth went to the hospital where Kerstin was being treated on 26 April 2008.
-Following a tip-off from Reiter that Fritzl and Elisabeth were at the hospital, the police detained them on the hospital grounds and took them to a police station for questioning.
+Elisabeth pleaded with Fritzl to be taken to the hospital where Kerstin was being treated.
+On 26 April he released her from the cellar along with her sons Stefan and Felix, bringing them upstairs, at which time he and Elisabeth went to the hospital.
+Following a tip-off from Dr. Reiter that the Fritzls were at the hospital, the police detained them on the hospital grounds and took them to a police station for questioning.